turingschool-examples/futbol/README.md

 ![Example of Trello](https://i.ibb.co/C6CXfFD/Screenshot-2023-09-18-at-6-56-26-PM.png)
 - Project is divided into Iterations as well as check-lists that will be updated as the team progresses through, due to the large number of methods required we plan to begin this project in-sync for the first few methods then divide the workload (~5-6 methods) for Iteration II
-- For Iteration III, we will refactor with one another, which is where Tuple may be a helpful resource for us!
+- For Iteration III, we will refactor with one another,!

 #### A 2-3 sentence summary describing the different approaches your group discussed for project organization and how you collectively made a decision on which to use.
 We started off with researching each recommended method (Github Projects or Trello) and decided we liked the aesthetic and user interface of Trello because it felt easier to navigate.
 All of us in our previous paired projects had a more relaxed approach without the use of a workspace template and felt that this was a better approach to stay on-task and to continue efficient workflow with an expanded team.